We are 21 weeks into our Focus comic art camp which is free for kids and young adults with autism.

 The students had the opportunity to make new friends, and the parents were also given the opportunity to network with other parents with similar backgrounds.

-Teachers: Yvonne Wan (Creator of Focus comic, Writer and Comic artist).
+This weeks teachers: Yvonne Wan (Creator of Focus comic, Writer and Comic artist).
 Douglas Hebert ( Main Focus comic artist, internship coach, certified art teacher).
 Teacher assistants: Josiah (our new Teaching intern and Crystal Perry.

 Check out the following highlights film: